mattearly/DarkAndDarkerLobbyHelper/readme.md

       - numpad7 - Sell at Collector
       - numpad8 - Sell at Vendor
       - numpad9 - Go To Marketplace
-      - numpadDiv - next market seller quickbutton - all 9 classes to level 20 and market ready assumed
+      - numpadDiv - next market seller quickbutton - Setup to 9 classes to level 20 and Market Ready (change function if you have less or more)
-      - numpadMulti - Buy Pickaxe
+      - numpadMulti - Buy White Pickaxe
       - numpadSub - Buy Rogue Arena Kit (3 potions, 2 green bandages)
       - numpadAdd - Buy Potions and Bandages for a run (6 pots, 3 grey bandage, 3 white bandages)
       - numpadDot - Class Spec
+  4. Run the script "run.ank"